Home

 • Fill a pot with cold water and place the potatoes in the pot.
 Place over the stove at medium heat and boil until the potatoes are cooked through.
 Poke with a fork to check.
 Drain the water

-• In a bowl add the potatoes (make sure they are hot), 2 tbsp Butter, 1/3 cup Sour cream, 1 tsp Pink himalayan salt, 1/2 tsp Onion powder and 1/2 Extra sharp cheddar cheese.
+• In a bowl add the potatoes (make sure they are hot), 2 tbsp Butter, 1/3 cup Sour cream, 1 tsp Pink himalayan salt, 1/2 tsp Onion powder and 1/2 cup Extra sharp cheddar cheese.

 • Beat with a mixer until creamed together.